SUSE/scf/README.md

   __Note:__ Because this process involves cloning and building a release, it may take a long time.

+  Cloud Foundry maintains a [compatibility spreadsheet](https://github.com/cloudfoundry-incubator/diego-cf-compatibility) for `cf-release`, `diego-release`, `etcd-release`, and `garden-linux-release`.
+If you are bumping all of those modules simultaneously, you can run `bin/update-cf-release.sh <RELEASE>` and skip steps 1 and 2 in the example:

   The following example is for `cf-release`.
 You can follow the same steps for other releases.

   1. On the host machine, clone the repository that you want to bump: